memflow/cloudflow/README.md

 ### How to use

-Run an elevated instance with FUSE:
+Run an elevated instance with FUSE (you can add `v` multiple time to increase verbosity e.g. `-vvv`):

 ```
 cloudflow -ef